sandysap22/udacity_carnd_project1/README.md

 The project specifications can be found in [project rubric](https://review.udacity.com/#!/rubrics/322/view)

-To view details of steps that are followed you can refer P1.ipynb.
+To view details of steps that are followed you can refer P1.ipynb or P1.html .

 ***Please note that the notebook has become heavy (around 15 mb) due to lot of images into it.
 So it will take a while to load it in browser***